pattonsgirl/CEG2350/Labs/Lab06/README.md

    - 2 GB RAM
    - 10 GB disk space
 2. Add a screenshot to your documentation of your virtualized hardware configuration
-3. Download an iso (installation image) for a Linux distubution of your choice.
-State which Linux distrubition you picked
+3. Download an ISO (installation image) for a Linux distribution of your choice.
+State which Linux distribution you picked
    - Ubuntu Desktop is a safe bet
    - Linux Mint, Elementary, Kali, Pop OS - or check distro watch
    - I will warn that if your selection "isn't working" you should try Ubuntu and move on with life
-4. Start your machine and select your iso (installation image)
+4. Start your machine and select your ISO (installation image)
 5. Go through the installation process for your chosen Linux distribution
    - For ease right now, I would select "Erase and install" - however that is phrased
    - Some OSes will have default partition settings that do not play well with only 10GB